Japanese Inspired Loaded Fries

 Homemade Wasabi Mayonnaise

-• 3 tbsp mayonnaise (preferably Kewpie)
+• 3 tbsp mayonnaise preferably Kewpie

-• Wasabi paste to taste
+• wasabi paste to taste

-• optional: 1/2 tsp sesame oil
+• 1/4 tsp sesame oil optional

 I tried to get Shaka Shaka Fries at McDonald’s while I was in Japan, but unfortunately, they didn’t have them at the one I went to.
 I was really forward to them!
 Later that night however, we got them at the Okawari Bar Crawl in the Kichijōji district in Tokyo.
 They were absolutely amazing and without a doubt way better than the ones McDonald’s would’ve served us.
 It also taught me something else though, your Japanese Inspired Loaded fries will go really well with a drink!